Floodgap HELP: Using a web browser to access gopher space

 For many years Mozilla was the best choice for a graphical client that

 offered Gopher along with its usual superior browsing experience.
-This is
+This sadly

 we kept it in there on life support for a few years (bug 388195).